coolllsk/svnremotenotify/README.md

     install MIME::Lite

-Note: If you want to install libraries locally don't forget to add this to your `.bashrc`:
+Note: If you want to install libraries locally don't forget to add this to your `.bashrc` and/or to crontab:

     export PERL5LIB=/home/<username>/perl5/lib/perl5